Skip to content

 Custom CDN

-If you wish to host the core script on your own CDN, you can simply replace the URL in the Getting Started script with your own.
+If you wish to host the widget on your own CDN, replace the widget.js and widget.css URLs in Getting Started.

 These strings support custom variables which will be replaced at runtime: